jraillard/parkndeploy/README.md

 ### Let's dive-In !

 :rocket: Buckle up, folks!
 It's time to blast off to the [first step](./doc/step1_deploy_backend.md) of our course.
 Ready, set, deploy!

+## Additional Resources (for DevOps enthusiastics)

+First of all, I hope this initiation gave you interest into DevOps concepts and that you understand how it could help you in your day-to-day tasks in real-world project.

+Now for a treasure trove of additional resources to dive deeper into DevOps concepts, check out the [**to go further section**](doc/to_go_further.md). :eyes: